Joanne Robertson

-Joanne Robertson Misko Anungo Kwe (Red Star Woman) is an Anishinaabe author, illustrator, and water protection activist.
+Joanne Robertson, also known as Misko Anungo Kwe or Red Star Woman, is a Canadian author, illustrator, and water protection activist.
 Joanne is a member of Atikameksheng Anishnawbek and is of the Bald Eagle clan.

 Education and career

 Robertson graduated with a Bachelor of Fine Arts degree from Algoma University and Shingwauk Kinoomaage Gamig.

 During her time as a student, Robertson started an environmental project known as The Empty Glass for Water Campaign.
 The campaign began as a response to the drinking water crisis facing First Nations communities in the spring of 2009.
 The Campaign has a two-step action, one involving participants mailing an empty glass of water to the Canadian Prime Minister Stephen Harper with a letter outlining the need for action and the other focusing on the connection between prayer and water protection.
 She produced a short film about the Campaign called Glass Action.

 In 2011, Robertson produced the Paquataskimik is Home film as part of the Paquataskimik Project created by the NORDIK Institute.
 The film documented traditional Indigenous life along the Albany River.

 Robertson is currently a walk coordinator for the Mother Earth Water Walkers and has written a children's book about the organization's founder, Josephine Mandamin.
 She is also currently involved with the ArtSpeaks Project, a Sault Ste.
 Marie, Ontario initiative which utilizes an arts-based practice to work with trauma survivors.